Bailout Stigma

 The equilibrium under complete secrecy is very easy to analyze.
-Since neither selling to the market nor selling to the government is observed, the former by assumption and the latter by secrecy, firms need not worry about the signaling consequences of their $t=1$ actions.
+Since, under secrecy, neither sales to the market nor sales to the government are observed, the former by assumption and the latter by secrecy, firms need not worry about the signaling consequences of their $t=1$ actions.
 Hence, the equilibrium in $t=1$ coincides with that of Theorem \ref{thm:tirole}.
 Given no informational leakage, the outcome of $t=2$ coincides with the no-intervention benchmark.

 \begin{theorem}[Secret bailouts] Suppose the government offers to purchase assets at $p_g>p_0$ with full secrecy.
 Then, in equilibrium, firms accept the government offer in $t = 1$ if and only if $\t<p_g+S$.
 In $t=2$, firms sell assets to the market at price $p_0$ if and only if $\t<\t_0$. \end{theorem}